SumAndProduct/cinderella_builds/README.md

-# Cinderella Builds
+# Cindy Builds
-All Cinderella builds I show off in one of the videos.
+All Cinderella and CindyJS builds I show off in one of the videos.

 ---